 are used to calculate the ASmodel.
 Note that eq.
-A-2 of TR 25.996 is not applied to ASmodel calculations.
+A-2 of TR 25.996 is not applied to ASmodel calculations, , the following equation is used instead

 Channel model tables

 Channel model parameter tables for CDL-A and C for UMi and InO at 28 GHz are presented in this contribution.
 Note that the channel model tables presented here are only the propagation parameters, i.e., without the effect of base station antenna filtering.
 Thus, if someone needs to see the impact of used antenna array on the channel model parameters, it should be done explicitly.

-It should be noted that the midpaths have not been dithered yet, i.e., X and Y are TBD and require additional simulations which could not be performed due to lack of time.
-As outlined in [2], other methods could be considered to introduce different Doppler phasors for the mid paths.
+It should be noted thatClusters 2-4 and 5-7 for CDL A, and clusters 2-4 and 6-8 for CDL C have been treated as midpaths as outlined in [5].
+The spatial distribution of the rays for each midpath is given in Table 7.5-5 in [4].

 UMi CDL-A and C Models